Impact

 Groundbreaking African Grandmothers Tribunal

-presented to the Grandmothers Campaign in 2018 for “proven, disruptive innovations that have the potential to become global best practice.”
+from the Lions Club International (2024) for “exemplary humanitarian efforts” and from the Geneva Forum for Health (2018) for “proven, disruptive innovations that have the potential to become global best practice.”

 Active groups